MoarTube/MoarTube-Client/README.md

 ### Get MoarTube Node

-Once you've got your client up and running, it's time to get the [MoarTube Node](https://github.com/MoarTube/MoarTube-Node).
+If you haven't already, it's time to get the [MoarTube Node](https://github.com/MoarTube/MoarTube-Node).